sporeprotocol/spore-docs/docs/glossary/terms.md

 ## cluster
 Denotes a series or collection of Spores, serving as an organizational tool that groups individual Spores.
 Each Spore can be linked to one cluster, and one cluster can be associated to a single or multiple Spores.
 Clusters are immortal.
-Once created, a cluster stays on-chain permanently and cannot be destroyed or removed even by the owner.
+Once created, a cluster stays on-chain permanently.

 **see also:**
 * [public cluster](#public_cluster)